 Another great location to base yourself while travelling in Busan is Seomyeon.
 Opting to stay here places you in a perfect location for easily accessing the best things to do in Busan, and visiting Busan’s most important tourist sites.

-Seomyeon boasts plenty of dining and nightlife options so travellers will never be short of things to do during their evenings here.
+Seomyeon boasts plenty of dining and nightlife options.
+You will never be short of things to do during your evenings here.